 In an effort to help, our next few blog posts will unpack what research methodologies could be good options for your next consumer research and how to use them.

 At the highest level, we first choose to do qualitative or quantitative research (or a combination of both).
-We’ll dive deeper into pros and cons of each methodology our upcoming blog posts.
+We’ll dive deeper into the pros and cons of each methodology in our upcoming blog posts.

 Qualitative research collects and analyzes non-numerical subjective information, most commonly observational or narrative to explore and pressure test hypotheses.
-Qualitative is also allows for and long form free-response answers and lets the researcher be more flexible for real-time adjustment.
+Qualitative is also allows for long-form free-response answers and lets the researcher be more flexible for real-time adjustment.

 Here are some of our favorite types of Qualitative Research: